abarbieri98/DL_Final_Project/README.md

 - `parameters`: a folder that should contain the parameters of the model.

 ## Parameters
-Due to the size of the files containing the trained parameters (~134 MB in total) we can't load them directly here on GitHub.
+Due to the large size of the files containing the trained parameters (~134 MB in total) we can't load them directly here on GitHub.
 However, following this [link](https://units-my.sharepoint.com/:f:/g/personal/s280811_ds_units_it/EvOXWJCiPUNDraVgZXqt1bIBb9HDxPnJguzaJ7-0oRSY0A?e=Uoqkhr) you should be able to download them.